 Let’s begin with why.
-Backup copies are a form of insurance against a devastating data loss that can be caused by hardware failure, human error, cyber attacks and natural disasters.
-Consider these alarming statistics: Data attacks are on the rise for small and medium-size businesses (SMBs)—and they’re most costly.(1) Sixty-one percent of SMBs fall victim to cyber attacks and the average cost of an attack due to disruption of normal operations is about $1.2 million.(2)
+Backup copies are a form of insurance against a devastating data loss that can be caused by hardware failure, human error, cyber attacks, and natural disasters.
+Consider these alarming statistics: Data attacks are on the rise for small and medium-sized businesses (SMBs)—and they’re costly.(1) Sixty-one percent of SMBs fall victim to cyber attacks and the average cost of an attack due to disruption of normal operations is about $1.2 million.(2)

-Everyone needs to back up.
-Yet many families and SMBs claim they do not adequately backup their information.
+Everyone needs to back up their data.
+Yet many families and SMBs claim they do not adequately back up their information.
 According to a survey, 24 percent of people never back up their PC and another 17 percent haven’t backed up in more than one year.(3)